 Farmers markets aren’t just about the fresh produce and healthy options (it is a good deal of it though).
 There are a lot of benefits to shopping at these locally run markets.
 You get to find out more about the community while making some better life choices regarding your health.
 And it can fit whatever busy schedule you may have.
-San Diego farmers markets run from Sunday to Saturday at various times but there will most likely be one every day of the week.
+San Diego farmer’s markets run from Tuesday to Saturday at various times but there will most likely be one every day of the week.

 Now, allow me to break down the best farmer’s markets around including the San Diego Farmers Market schedule.